-This approach, similar to microservice architecture[21], allows adding all necessary functionalities with a relatively simple backend application.
-It will still contain base authentication requirements but will omit the institution's authorisation restrictions to the institution's scope.
+This approach, similar to microservice architecture [21], allows adding all necessary functionalities with a relatively simple backend application.
+It omits the institution's authorisation restrictions to the institution's scope and allows to see any published resources.

 It is expected to run parallel to the primary backend and is written in the same Asp.NET Core[3] framework.
 It uses a LinqToDB database access library[22] which provides a simple to use layer between the database and the application.

 The source structure is simplified to: